WSU-kduncan/ceg3120-cicd-T0mmyt0m/README-CD.md

 ## Explanation of Workflow Steps

-- Checkout Code – Pulls repository code into the GitHub runner.
+- Checkout Code – Pulls repository code into the GitHub.

 - Log in to DockerHub – Uses GitHub secrets to authenticate to DockerHub.